giftcards/FixedWidth/README.md

 ### Basic ###

-for real simple fixed widht file work you can create a new Instance of `File` and add lines to it setting indexes on ines and adding lines
+for real simple fixed width file work you can create a new Instance of `File` and add lines to it setting indexes on ines and adding lines

 ```php